jbakse/site_builder/content/animation/index.md

 Real-time animation is computed faster than it is shown, while pre-rendered animation is computed slower than it is shown.
 Because of this, each requires a different approach to keeping track of time.

 ### The Simple Approach
-A common, simple approach to keeping time is to first set the frame rate, and then count the frames.
+A common simple approach to keeping time is to first set the frame rate, and then count the frames.
 In p5.js you can set the framerate with `frameRate(fps)` and get the current frame number from `frameCount`.

 ::: js-lab
 /animation/sketches/metronome_simple.js